UdaraAmarathunga-ANU/Med_evolution_megaflood/README.md

 ### Extended Data Fig.7 c
 Use Script 12 to produce curves corresponding to a reconnection of a more-filled Mediterranean.
 Use Script 1 to produce curves for a catastrophic termination (Update initial sill depth and sill width to similar values as in Script 12)

+### Supplementary Fig.5 a,c & d
+For wMed, use Script 1, for eMed, use Script 8.
+### Supplementary Fig.1 c
+Use Script 6 to obtain eMed inflow water density.